EduardoZepeda/coffee-bytes-hugo/content/posts/databases/bloom-filter/index.en.md

 - software architecture
 coverImage: "images/bloom-filter-visual-simulator.jpg"
 seo_title: "Bloom Filter Explained with Visual Simulator"
-description: Learn what a Bloom Filter is, how it accelerates set membership checks, and use the visual simulator to understand false positives.
+description: Use this Bloom Filter simulator to understand this data structure better; see how it accelerates set membership checks, and understand why it produces false positives.
 keyword: 'bloom filter'
 keywords:
 - 'database'